Aevarkan/MCBE-extended-commands-suite/README.md

 This is a stable addon, it shouldn't require an update to remain compatible with new Minecraft versions.

-If you've arrived here from MCPEDL or Curseforge looking for a newer release, then you're in the right place.
-Github will **always** have the most up to date version of this pack.
+If you've arrived here from MCPEDL or CurseForge looking for a newer release, then you're in the right place!
+Github will **always** have the most up to date version of this pack (it's where I build the pack), although I will try my best to keep MCPEDL and CurseForge updated.

 If this is your first time on Github, the download button is called **Releases** and should be on the right-hand side of your screen on both mobile and desktop.
 Click on the **assets** sections of a release and the `.mcpack` should be there for you to download.